 - Where is your focus when training new pilots?
 What principles and methods do you include in your training program?

 - We take a pretty loyal approach to our trainees, aiming to explain to them why they should help each other first of all, striving to foster a robust and united team.
 Because a pilot or a navigator, for example, if there is a lack of coordination, of understanding within the team, then the effectiveness of his work will get hampered.
 A pilot can fly a drone like a God, but if he is given a task he does not fully understand, if he is not explained in explicit terms what goal is to be achieved, he will do the task as he understands it.
-Therefore, the more the team is united, the more it is involved to achieve the same goals, the higher the work productivity and the fewer errors will occur.
+Therefore, the more the team is united, the more it is involved to achieve the same goals, the better results will be achieved and the fewer errors will occur.
 And, of course, we aim to give them as much knowledge as possible, the knowledge that will be helpful in their future practice, so that all operations are perfected to automatism, and if they are given a specific task, they would not have difficulties performing it.
 If you need to get a drone reconfigured for a new task, then again, this should not come as a surprise or problem.
 Where a broadcast of some kind needs to be organized and prepared, they should be able to do this all, know the process, know how to adapt to the terrain a drone is travelling over, to adapt to frontline fluctuations, to changes in the battlefield situation.
 Regarding the technical skills that they need to learn, they must be made automatic to the highest degree possible.

 - What is your thought about whether the potential of UAV technologies has been fully revealed?
 Do you have any ideas as to new potential applications for these technologies?